radapdal/process/webdevelopmentworkflow.md

 >
 > `DEV READY` -> `DEV IN PROGRESS`

 There will be a lot of times wherein upon development, some criteria will not be met due to difference in systems and expectations.
 Definitions are not set in stone and was created to be a guide before starting work.
-Communicate the change to your team, if it is within relative expected outcome feel free to modify the definitions.
+Communicate the change to the Dev Lead and check if it is within expected outcome, relay to the Dev Lead and update the definition.

 After fulfilling the issue requirements in the target environment, push the issue to its next state.